MilanBlock/MilanBlock/README.md

 - 👋 Hi, I’m @MilanBlock
-- 👀 I’m interested in Science, Video Games and Japanese Pop-Culture
+- 👀 I’m interested in Science, Video Games and Japanese Pop-Culture.
+Also I'm a big fan of Paulaner Spezi
 - 🌱 I’m currently learning programing and Japanese
 - 💞️ I’m looking to collaborate on nothing because im a noob 🙃
 - 📫 How to reach me: milankoriath@outlook.de